Loading...

 What is SSC GD Physical Efficiency Test (PET)?

 The Physical Efficiency Test (PET) checks whether you have the stamina required for paramilitary duties.
-The main component of the PET is long-distance running and this is one of the most important aspects you need to take care.
-You must complete the run within the specified time limit.
-If you fail to complete the distance within the allowed time, you are immediately disqualified.
+The main component of the PET Test is the long-distance running and it is one of the most important aspects you need to take care of.
+You must complete the run within the specified time limit or you are immediately disqualified.
+There is no second chance.
+Have a look at the given table where we have mentioned the distance and time.

 What Is the Running Time for SSC GD 2026 PET (Male & Female)?